telerik/blazor-docs/components/form/validation.md

 * `Inline` - by default the `ValidationMessageType` is set to this member of the enum
 * `None` - no validation messages will be rendered.
 The user will be notified that certain field is incorrect by a red border around the associated editor.

->capture Change the type of the validation message to tooltip
+>caption Change the type of the validation message to tooltip

 ````CSHTML
 @* Set the FormValidationMessageType to Tooltip *@